 We need a demos-centered tax overhaul, so we can invest in the projects that will create a more equitably prosperous society.

-- 67% of Americans think corporations pay too little in taxes. - 63% of Americans think upper-income people are paying too little in taxes, while 51% and 48% think middle-income and lower-income (respectively) people are paying too much in taxes.359
+67% OF AMERICANS think corporations pay too little in taxes.
+361

+63% OF AMERICANS think upper-income people are paying too little in taxes.
+362